Gingeropolous/friction/README.md

-# friction

-# A Commitment-Based Privacy-Preserving Reputation System for Proof-of-Work Blockchains
+# Friction: A Commitment-Based Privacy-Preserving Reputation System for Proof-of-Work Blockchains

 **Abstract**

 We propose a novel approach to mitigating selfish mining and deep reorganization attacks in Proof-of-Work blockchains through a commitment-based reputation system.
-Unlike existing complex approaches that rely on cryptographic accumulators and intricate zero-knowledge circuits, our system builds on simple hash commitments embedded in block headers.
+Our system builds on simple hash commitments embedded in block headers.
 Miners prove their reputation by demonstrating control over multiple commitments from recent blocks, with privacy preserved through ring signatures or zero-knowledge proofs applied to the commitment opening process.
-This approach offers significant implementation simplicity while maintaining the security guarantees needed to defend against sophisticated attacks on networks like Monero.
+This approach offers implementation simplicity while maintaining the security guarantees needed to defend against sophisticated attacks on networks like Monero.

 ## 1. Introduction